Candy Crush maker King Digital shares sour in market debut

 Candy Crush, a free game, is now a household name and has been downloaded more than 500 million times since its launch on mobile devices.
 Using the "freemium" model, King makes money by selling players extra lives and other add-ons.

 King's dismal debut dragged down other gaming stocks on Wednesday.
-Zynga shares fell over 4 percent, while smaller player Glu Mobile slipped 4.5 percent.
+Zynga shares fell 4.5 percent, while smaller player Glu Mobile slipped 2.3 percent.

-When Zynga debuted in 2011 with about the same valuation as King, its stock ended down 5 percent on opening day.
+Zynga debuted in 2011 with about the same valuation as King, but its stock ended down 5 percent on opening day.

-"This was mispriced," Sterne Agee analyst Arvind Bhatia said of the King debut.
-"There are a lot of IPOs in the pipeline so investors are not starving ... and are being picky.
+"This was mispriced," Stern Agee analyst Arvind Bhatia said of the King debut.
+"There are a lot of IPOs in the pipeline so investors are not starving...and are being picky.
 Today's action also says investors are not going to ignore fundamentals."

-King's shares closed down about 16 percent at $19.00 on Wednesday.
+King's shares were down 11 percent at $20.07 midday.
 JP Morgan, Credit Suisse and BofA Merrill Lynch were the lead underwriters for the offering.

-There are some signs new titles from King's portfolio may be gaining traction.
-Analysts have pointed out that "Farm Heroes Saga" has seen momentum since its January mobile launch.

-The title has since landed on the list of top 10 highest-grossing apps on Apple's iOS platform, but whether the game will prove to be a money-making title in coming months remains to be seen.

 King sold 15.5 million shares of the 22.2 million offered, with the rest coming from stakeholders including private equity firm Apax Partners, which remains the biggest shareholder.
 King raised about $500 million in its IPO.